Bunbury woodchip bombing: Aftermath

 The facilities were not critically damaged and the port was able to resume exports with barely an interruption.
 The remaining explosives were defused by bomb expert Jack Billing, who was flown to Bunbury from Perth.
-Meanwhile police located Michael and John within a week.
-In court, the two men pled guilty to the charges whilst justifying their actions with the argument that limited violence against industrial equipment would prevent greater violence against the unique environmental heritage of Western Australia's native forests.
+Meanwhile police located Haabjoern and Chester within a week.
+In court, the two men pleaded guilty to the charges whilst justifying their actions with the argument that limited violence against industrial equipment would prevent greater violence against the unique environmental heritage of Western Australia's native forests.
 The two men were sentenced to seven years imprisonment, with a minimum term of ten months.
-Mr Justice Jones said that he believed that the two men had been motivated by a higher ideal and were unlikely to commit the same offence again.
+Justice Jones said that he believed that the two men had been motivated by a higher ideal and were unlikely to commit the same offence again.
 This attracted criticism for being too lenient and an appeal by the Crown led to an increase in the minimum term to three and a half years.

-Neither Michael or John were affiliated with any environmental organisation, however the bombing allowed opponents of the emerging movement to characterize all protesters as violent extremists.
+Neither Haabjoern or Chester were affiliated with any environmental organisation, however, the bombing allowed opponents of the emerging movement to characterize all protesters as violent extremists.
 GW Kelly of the Forest Products Association said that the incident had been caused by extremists who "inflamed emotions with a campaign of bitterness and hatred, divorced almost entirely from the truth."
 Premier Charles Court considered the bombing to be an act of terrorism whereas the WA Police treated it as "just" a criminal act.
-Both the Campaign to Save Native Forests (CSNF) and the South West Forests Defence Foundation (SFDF) distanced themselves from the bombing and reaffirmed a commitment to protest by lawful means.
+Both the Campaign to Save Native Forests and the South West Forests Defence Foundation distanced themselves from the bombing and reaffirmed a commitment to protest by lawful means.

-John Chester would later escape from Geraldton Regional Prison on February 3, 1978.
+Chester would later escape from Geraldton Regional Prison on 3 February 1978.
 Inquiries were made throughout Australia, with Sydney detectives suggesting he could be a suspect in the Hilton Hotel bombing.
-WA Police however thought it unlikely for him to have left the state, and a man hunt took place in and round Manjimup where Chester was located on 13 March.
+WA Police however thought it unlikely for him to have left the state, and a man hunt took place in and around Manjimup where Chester was located on 13 March.
 Chester once again escaped from the custody the following day and went into hiding in the bush.
 Chester made contact with a journalist and issued threats against the Premier Charles Court, mining magnate Lang Hancock and said he might blow up a woodchip train.